andraaspar/new-typescript-project/README.md

 1. Provide the `name` of your project.
 2. Add some other dependencies?

+## Update `LICENSE` file

+Put your own name in there, or replace the file altogether.

 ## Update `Gruntfile.js`

 1. Review `Variables to check` section near the top.